viet34tqc/notebook/interview.md

 `Object.assign(target, source)` copy enumerable properties from `source` to `target` object.
 `Object.create(source)` create a new object using the `source` as prototype

+## Code splitting

+Code splitting is the splitting of the code into various of bundles or components which can be loaded on demand or in parallel

 ## So sánh display: flex và display: grid